SAP-archive/cloud-sample-spaceflight-hana/docs/ex3_no_stops_calc_view.md

     If for some reason you see no results, then one of the following situations could have occurred:

-    1. The bug described above has overwritten the `airportFrom` value with the `airportTo` value; or
+    1. You're using Firefox and the bug described above has overwritten the `airportFrom` value with the `airportTo` value; or
     1. You have entered one or both of the 3-character IATA location codes in lowercase instead of uppercase; or
     1. You have entered two location codes between which there are genuinely no direct flights.
 For instance, no carrier flies directly from Madrid in Spain (`MAD`) to Las Vegas (`LAS`)